jasonwhite/button/README.md

    project.
  * Detects and displays cyclic dependencies.
  * Detects race conditions (i.e., when multiple tasks output to the same file).
- * Deletes output files that no longer get built.
+ * Deletes output files that should no longer get built.
  * Can generate a build description as part of the build.

 ## Quick Example